Wits Sterkfontein Caves

 Looking through a security gate into the pitch dark of the Silberberg Grotto, where 'Little Foot' was found in the Sterkfontein Caves in the Cradle of Humankind near Johannesburg

-Finds in other caves in the Cradle of Humankind, include six skeletons of Australopithecus sediba, that were discovered at the Malapa Fossil Site (15 kms from Sterkfontein Caves) in August 2008 and at least 15 species of Homo Naledi, that were discovered in 2013 in the Rising Star Cave system, close to Sterkfontein Caves; 2-million-year-old stone tools and a collection of 270 burnt bones, showing that “man” harnesed the power of fire more than 1-million years ago.
+‘Mrs Ples’ and ‘Little Foot’ are amongst the most important discoveries, but finds in other caves in the Cradle of Humankind – including six skeletons of Australopithecus sediba, that were discovered at the Malapa Fossil Site (15 kms from Sterkfontein Caves) in August 2008 and at least 15 species of Homo Naledi, that were discovered in 2013 in the Rising Star Cave system, close to Sterkfontein Caves; 2-million-year-old stone tools and a collection of 270 burnt bones, show that “man” harnesed the power of fire more than 1-million years ago.

 Looking down the stairs towards the underground lake in the Sterkfontein Caves in the Cradle of Humankind near Johannesburg